itfranck/SimpleMenu/Help/New-SimpleMenuItem.md

 Accept wildcard characters: False
 ```

-### -NoPause
+### -Quit
-If this switch is set, menu won't pause after executing the chosen action.
+If defined, choosing this menu item will exit the current menu.
+If the current menu is a submenu, this will bring back to parent menu,

 ```yaml
 Type: SwitchParameter